flutter-it/docs/docs/documentation/command_it/without_watch_it.md

 **Important:** Always cancel subscriptions in `dispose()` to prevent memory leaks!

 ::: tip Want Automatic Cleanup?
-For automatic subscription cleanup, consider using watch_it's `registerHandler` - see [watch_it Integration](watch_it_integration.md) for patterns that eliminate manual subscription management.
+For automatic subscription cleanup, consider using watch_it's `registerHandler` - see [Observing Commands with watch_it](/documentation/watch_it/observing_commands) for patterns that eliminate manual subscription management.
 :::

 For more error handling patterns, see [Command Properties - Error Notifications](/documentation/command_it/command_properties#errors---error-notifications).